 As required by the Nuclear Regulatory Commission, all fellows participate in a radiation physics course.
-It is essential for fellows who wish to supervise nuclear cardiology studies as part of their practice.
-Studies in nuclear cardiology are performed and interpreted under the supervision of an attending nuclear cardiologist.
-A didactic core curriculum is a required component of training.
+It is essential for fellows who wish to supervise nuclear cardiology studies as part of their practice and is provided without cost.
+Studies in nuclear cardiology (PET and SPECT) are performed and interpreted under the supervision of an attending nuclear cardiologist.

 The cardiac catheterization experience includes experience with diagnostic right and left heart cath hemodynamic assessment, coronary angiography, transvenous pacemaker placement, periocardiocentesis and drain placement, endomyocardial biopsy, IABP, and Impella.
 In addition to the procedures skills there is an emphasis on the interpretation of hemodynamics, coronary and graft angiography, and clinical reasoning.

 Fellows rotate on the EP service, participate in inpatient consultations and have the opportunity to participate in the EP lab including EP studies and device implantation.
 Fellows receive training and experience in device interrogation and programming.